flow-io/generator-flow-io/README.md

 The module name requires the convention that the module be prefixed with `flow-`.
 This ensures consistency with the current naming of flow.io modules.

-Note that the module name _should correspond_ to the Github repository name.
+Note that the module name __should correspond__ to the Github repository name.

-Valid names include: `flow-mean`, `flow-sink-and-stream`, `flow-mmedian`, etc. Do _not_ include spaces or special characters in the name; e.g., `flow moving @ median`.
+Valid names include: `flow-mean`, `flow-sink-and-stream`, `flow-mmedian`, etc. Do __not__ include spaces or special characters in the name; e.g., `flow moving @ median`.

 #### Git

 You have the option to initialize the module directory as a Git repository.
 The default option is `Y`.
-By either hitting `enter` or typing `y+enter` to confirm initialization will do the following:
+Typing `enter` or `y+enter` will confirm initialization and do the following:

 ``` bash
 $ git init